Chargify has always been dedicated to maintaining the best security for our merchants and their customers. We offer complete GDPR compliance.

 - SendGrid (if you enable any email sending inside Chargify) - https://sendgrid.com/resource/general-data-protection-regulation/

 You also have the option to enable additional Chargify integrations (either built-in or through our APIs or webhooks).
 We do NOT directly evaluate or attest to the GDPR qualifications of integration partners.
 Each merchant is responsible for evaluating any third-party before creating or enabling an integration.
+You should ensure you establish a direct contractual privacy agreement with any third-party that you ask Chargify to transmit Data Subject personal data to.
 These include, but are not limited to:

 - Quickbooks Online